microsoft/Azure-Kinect-Sensor-SDK/examples/depth_eval_tools/collect/README.md

 ## Description

-   Collect depth and color images from K4A.
+   Collect multiple view, depth and color images from K4A device and pre-process the data for use with the other evaluation tools.

 ---